 The Company has no sources of product revenue and cannot predict when or if it will generate product revenue.
 The Company's ability to generate product revenue and ultimately become profitable depends upon its ability, alone or with partners, to successfully develop the product candidates, obtain regulatory approval, and commercialize products, including any of the current product candidates, or other product candidates that may be developed, in-licensed or acquired in the future.
 The Company does not anticipate generating revenue from the sale of products for the foreseeable future.
-The Company expects research and development expenses to increase in connection with ongoing activities, particularly as MDNA55 is advanced through clinical trials.
+The Company expects research and development expenses to increase in connection with ongoing activities, particularly as MDNA55 is advanced through clinical trials and MDNA109 is advanced towards the clinic.